Hindu Undivided Family Registration

 - Is it necessary to have a HUF deed?

-While not legally mandatory, a HUF deed is highly recommended for clarity and to avoid disputes.
+While not legally mandatory, however a deed is highly recommended for clarity and to avoid disputes, deed is also required to claim separate legal entity status as per Income Tax Act.